sumotoy/OLED_pictivaWide/README.md

 I like almost impossible challenge and at the end I was able to write every type of font, use most accellerated graphic command and so on, all my design point reached!<br>
 <b>Why still not posted?</b><br>
 Doing some research on the net I come across some suspect request I find in hire engineer site where a guy is paying 50US for write a simple library for this display that act as text display, this is really similar to the library I got with the display (nothing to say to the ebay display vendor, he was nice to provide and at list it works somehow), I take time to finish and optimize it (in a couple of days I will post video of proff that shows my current development results) than if I have some request I will post it.
 In the meantime if you came across this display you are warned, there's nothing online that can help you and it's really a challenge to write something usable!

+<b>Why it's so cheap?</b><br>
+Probably Osram realized that their design it's a massive fail and they are selling quickly all the stocks for nothing.
+The display it's available on ebay for a price that it's probably lower that the production costs, I come across stock of this display everywhere in the world, you can find for 3,4 US!